makhmetshin/makhmetshin/README.md

 ## ☕ About me

 Java Developer focused on building reliable and scalable backend systems
+🔬 Computer nerd, never stop learning
-💡 Passionate about clean architecture and microservices
+⚡ Passionate about coding and creating
-🚀 Always improving performance, observability, and system design
+🚀 Always improving performance and system design

-I work with: `Microservices` `Distributed Systems` `REST APIs`
+I work with: `Microservices` `REST APIs`

 ---